Northern March: Establishment and loss, 965–983

 After the Saxon War of 808, the victorious Charlemagne bestowed on the Slavic tribes allied with him (such as the Obotrites) part of the Saxon lands between the Elbe and the Baltic Sea.
 A period of quiet followed in the region.
 The Bishoprics of Brandenburg and Havelberg were established around 940 and the Christianisation of the pagan Slavs began.

 Henry I of Germany conquered Brandenburg in 928–929 and imposed tribute upon the tribes up to the Oder.
 By 948 his son Otto I had established German control over the many remaining pagans, who were collectively referred to as Slavs or Wends by contemporaries.
-Slavic settlements such as Brenna, Budišin (Bautzen), and Chotebuž (Cottbus) came under German control through the installation of margraves.
+Slavic settlements such as Brenna (Brandenburg), Budišin (Bautzen), and Chotebuž (Cottbus) came under German control through the installation of margraves.
 The main function of the margravial office was to defend and protect the marches (frontier districts) of the Kingdom of Germany.
 After the death of the margrave Gero the Great in 965, the vast collection of marches (a "super-march") was divided by Otto into five smaller commands.
 The Northern March was one of these.
 The others were the Eastern March, the March of Merseburg, the March of Meissen, and the March of Zeitz.

 The rebellion of 983, initiated by the Lutici, led to a factual disestablishment of the Northern and Billung marches as well as the corresponding bishoprics, though titular margraves and bishops were still appointed.
 Until the collapse of the Liutizi alliance in the middle of the 11th century, the German expansion in the direction of the Northern March remained at a standstill and the Wends east of the Elbe remained independent for approximately 150 years.